 Early Bird Supervision (EBS) provides before-school supervision for students that need to arrive on campus prior to 7:30 a.m.

 EBS starts at 7:00 a.m. - No students may be left on campus before that time.
 Please make sure your child eats breakfast before arriving on campus.
-They are not permitted to eat during EBS.

 Drop-off Procedure: